akka/akka-dependencies/docs/src/main/paradox/index.md

 *Extending the power of Akka’s event-driven model to resource-constrained devices.*

 Akka Edge support in Rust is designed to empower Akka developers at the edge.
-Akka Edge Rust brings the concepts of Command and Query Responsibility Segregation (CQRS) to developers familiar with Akka Persistence and Projections recognizing the resource constraints present at the edge.
+Recognizing the resource constraints present at the edge, Akka Edge Rust enables event-driven solutions for developers familiar with Akka Persistence and Projections.

 [Guide](https://doc.akka.io/docs/akka-edge/current/guide-rs.html)